gvwilson/thirdbit/fiction/maddy-roo/index.md

 *Thud.*
 The desk came back down suddenly.
 The bot rolled back like a startled rabbit.
-"Whoa whoa whoa," Maddy said coaxingly.
+"Whoa whoa whoa," Maddy said,
+patting the air with her paws.
 "It's aright.
 You don't have to be afraid."